Reliable Simulation of Quantum Channels: the Error Exponent: Notation and Definitions

-The quantum reverse Shannon simulation concerns how to use classical communication and unlimited entanglement to simulate any quantum channel $\mathcal{N}_{A \rightarrow B}$. \begin{definition} Let $\mathcal{N}_{A \rightarrow B}$ be a quantum channel from Alice to Bob.
+The quantum reverse Shannon simulation concerns how to use classical communication and unlimited entanglement to simulate any quantum channel $\mathcal{N}_{A \rightarrow B}$. \begin{definition}[\em{reverse Shannon simulation}] Let $\mathcal{N}_{A \rightarrow B}$ be a quantum channel from Alice to Bob.
 A CPTP map $\cM_{A \rar B}$ is a reverse Shannon simulation for $\mathcal{N}_{A \rightarrow B}$ if it consists of using a shared bipartite entangled state, applying local operation at Alice's side, sending $c$ classical bits from Alice to Bob, and at last applying local operation at Bob's side.
-The performance of the simulation is measured by the purified distance between the two channels $P(\cM_{A\rar B},\cN_{A\rar B})$. \end{definition}
+The performance of the simulation is measured by the channel purified distance $P(\cM_{A\rar B},\cN_{A\rar B})$. \end{definition}

-We define the optimal performance of reverse Shannon simulation under the constraint that the classical communication cost is limited. \begin{definition} Let $\mathcal{N}_{A \rightarrow B}$ be a quantum channel.
+We define the optimal performance of reverse Shannon simulation under the condition that the classical communication cost is bounded. \begin{definition}[\em{performance function}] Let $\mathcal{N}_{A \rightarrow B}$ be a quantum channel.
 For given $c \geq 0$, the optimal performance of reverse Shannon simulation for $\mathcal{N}_{A \rightarrow B}$, given that the classical communication cost is upper bounded by $c$ bits, is defined as